Chia-Network/drplotter/README.md

 - **Troubleshooting:** In case you notice discrepancies in the expected pool points, the low difficulty setting can help in detecting any problems early.

 As a result, you can effectively monitor and ensure that your drplots are being farmed correctly and submitting proofs to the pool as anticipated.

+## Using a local DrServer

+Once you are comfortable using the token system and seeing your plots submitting proofs, consider adding a local `drserver` for improved performance, better logging, and continous runtime even in the event that drplotter.com goes offline.
+See the [wiki on using drserver](https://github.com/drnick23/drplotter/wiki/DrServer).

 ## Join Our Community